malaireumarianna/MLE_project/README.md

 ```bash
 docker run -it inference_image /bin/bash
 ```
+In this directory can be found file `_logs_for_test.txt` which contains detailed logs for inference.

 After that ensure that you have your results in the `results` directory in your inference container.
+It should contain csv file with the Predicted values.

 2. Alternatively, you can also run the inference script locally: